nirvikBasnet/android-boilerplate/README.md

-# android-boilerplate
-Clean architecture using SOLID principles and MVVM
+# Clean architecture using SOLID principles and MVVM

 ## Clean Architecture & its Pros
 1) Organise a project to achieve maintainability and scalability